anta1110/anita_interviewexp2020covid/README.md

     find the second largest element in an array in a single iteration also take the number of occurance of it.

     types of collections

+    Interview for Morgan stanley for client location in Mumbai
+    1. implement a queue using 2 stacks.
+    2. find the combination of number in an array whose sum will make up for a target.
+    3 Jave questions:-
+       load balancers
+       how to make immutable class
+       hash
+       internal working of hash map
+       java collections